Harish11-E/LAMForge/README.md

 9. Replicate the structure if requested
 10. Write a complete, LAMMPS-compatible data file

+## ▶ How to Run

+LAMForge requires Python 3.9 or newer.

+1. Clone the repository and open a terminal in the project directory
+2. Install dependencies: py -m pip install -r requirements.txt
+3. Run the script: py lamforge.py

 📖 Citation

 If you use LAMForge in academic work, please cite: